-- (a) Effective January 1, 2015, the portion of MDA's allied health staffing business with attributes similar to the Nurse and Allied Staffing business is reported in the Nurse and Allied Staffing segment.
-Prior year amounts of \$0.5 million of revenue and an immaterial amount of contribution income have been reclassified to conform to the current period presentation. - (b) The Company defines contribution income as income or loss from operations before depreciation, amortization, acquisition and integration costs, impairment charges and corporate expenses not specifically identified to a reporting segment.
-Contribution income is a financial measure used by management when assessing segment performance and is provided in accordance with ASC 280, Segment Reporting Topic of the FASB ASC.
+(a) Effective January 1, 2015, the portion of MDA's allied health staffing business with attributes similar to the Nurse and Allied Staffing business is reported in the Nurse and Allied Staffing segment.
+For the three and six months ended

+June 30, 2014, revenue of \$0.6 million and \$1.2 million, respectively, and contribution income of \$0.1 million for each period have been reclassified to conform to the current period presentation.

+- (b) The Company defines contribution income as income or loss from operations before depreciation, amortization, acquisition and integration costs, restructuring costs, impairment charges and corporate expenses not specifically identified to a reporting segment.
+Contribution income is a financial measure used by management when assessing segment performance and is provided in accordance with ASC 280, Segment Reporting Topic of the FASB ASC. - (c) On July 27, 2015, the Company entered into an agreement to sell the education and training business of the Other Human Capital Management Services segment.
+See Note 15 Subsequent Events for further information.